Maxitrol Gas Regulators – Gas Line Pressure vs Appliance Control

 At supply pressures above 2 PSI, the ANSI Z21.80/CSA 6.22 standard requires an overpressure protection device that is factory assembled, approved, and tested for use with the regulator to limit the downstream pressure to 2 PSI maximum in the event of line regulator failure.

 The Maxitrol 325 L-Series with an overpressure protection device (OPD) is certified for up to 5 PSI inlet pressure and outlet pressures ranging from 7 to 11 inches WC.

-In a 5 PSI system, the user would need a second appliance regulator (RV Series or 210 with vLimiter) in series with the 325-L regulator (with OPD).
+In a 5 PSI system, the user would need a second appliance regulator (RV Series or 210 with vLimiter) with the 325-L regulator (with OPD).
 The following factory-assembled 325-L line regulator with OPD will work:

 |Line Size||Maxitrol 325-L||Description|